KOS-MOS: Appearances

-In the Xenosaga series

 KOS-MOS is an armored female android developed by the interstellar conglomerate, Vector Industries.
 She is made entirely of mechanical parts and nanomachines.
 She is programmed based on the tenets of logic, probability, and the completion of her assigned mission.
 However, threats to the physical safety of her co-creator, Shion Uzuki, cause KOS-MOS to temporarily ignore these parameters.
 She is equipped with a "Simulated Personality OS" to aid in communication, although she appears incapable of emotion.

 KOS-MOS has significant powers believed to be superior to all other party members.
 In addition to superhuman strength and speed, the nanomachines her body is formed from allow her to morph parts of her body (specifically her arms) into various energy projectile and melee weapons.
 Her body is also able to self-repair and is very durable though not indestructible, and she is also protected by a force shield.
 She also possesses the ability to summon weapons such as the F-GSHOT chainguns and her famous F-SCYTHE and equipment from another location via U.M.N. transport.
 She also has a long-range sensory array, the D.S.S.S. system, and CPU that exceeds even those possessed by Observational Realians.
 She also possesses a Hilbert Effect projector whose power is thousands of times greater than that achieved by even the largest spaceships.

 KOS-MOS possesses several black box components left behind by Kevin Winnicot.
 Each of these black box features is found in each of her skeletons, Version 1, Version 2, Version 3 and Version 4.
 One of these is her potent X-BUSTER weapon, a powerful burst of energy beams from her abdomen that absorbs the Gnosis.
 Others are related to her "simulated personality" OS and her self-awareness.
 KOS-MOS also has some form of energy manipulation tied to the Zohar.
 KOS-MOS has another weapon system called the "Tertiary Weapon System", which is seen periodically throughout the series.
 They consist of a set of energy wings, a pair of energy cannons and other attachments meant to be fitted onto her.
 While she is programmed to protect Vector personnel unconditionally, her highest priority is to protect Shion specifically.

 An almost human alternate persona tends to come out from time to time in the form of a blue-eyed KOS-MOS.
 This blue-eyed KOS-MOS is far more powerful than red-eyed KOS-MOS and talks in a more empathetic human-sounding voice.
 This alternate KOS-MOS is in fact KOS-MOS' true personality that partially awakens at times when Shion is in extreme danger.